TheAppKid/XmlToJson-JsonToXml/README.md

 # XmlToJson-JsonToXml

-Converting from Xml to Json and Vice Versa
+- Converting from Xml to Json and Vice Versa

+- No harcoded Input

+- Convertion is happening in different java classes.

+- Xml and Json files work in Terminal.